Last updated on August 4th, 2020

 “And they said, Go to, let us build us a city and a tower, whose top may reach unto heaven; and let us make us a name, lest we be scattered abroad upon the face of the whole earth.
 And the LORD came down to see the city and the tower, which the children of men builded.
 And the LORD said, Behold, the people is one, and they have all one language; and this they begin to do: and now nothing will be restrained from them, which they have imagined to do.
 Go to, let us go down, and there confound their language, that they may not understand one another’s speech.
 So the LORD scattered them abroad from thence upon the face of all the earth: and they left off to build the city.
 Therefore is the name of it called Babel; because the LORD did there confound the language of all the earth: and from thence did the LORD scatter them abroad upon the face of all the earth.” – Genesis 11 v 4-9

 Today we see the spirit of Nimrod working throughout the western world.
 Lands that were once considered Christian are rejecting the ‘old’ God and embracing the things God’s word commands them to abstain from.
-The church worldwide is accepting a lascivious lifestyle, along with abortion, and many other things that the bible says God abhors.
-Many claim that the bible is outdated, and that these things are acceptable in modern life.
+The Church worldwide is accepting a lascivious lifestyle, along with abortion, and many other things that the Bible says God abhors.
+Many claim that the Bible is outdated, and that these things are acceptable in our modern lifestyle.
 They are attempting to create their own laws and doing their utmost to eradicate the holy requirements of God from the earth.
 These very things are the deeds and doctrines of the Nicolaitanes, and the ways of Babylon that are mentioned in the book of Revelation.